borti4938/n64adv_pcb/README.md

 ### 5. Finish the Work

-Before continue you can assemble the RF shield and heat sink back to the N64 mainboard.
+Before continuing you can assemble the RF shield and heat sink back to the N64 mainboard.
 In that way everything is secured in place where it belongs to.
 Of course, if you use an installation with wires, make sure that you know which wire is for what.
-On my ealrier installs I used some wire marker.
+On my earlier installs I used some wire marker.

 ![](./doc/img/wire_markings.jpg)

 #### 5.1 With Flex Cable

 Bend the flex cables gently at the shaded areas.
-In that way you should be able to alling both flex cables at the N64 Advanced modding board.
+In that way you should be able to allign both flex cables at the N64 Advanced modding board.
 Solder the flex cables at their places.
 (Please note subsection 5.3 - CSYNC).